nix-community/home-manager/README.md

 which will create a `result` link to a directory containing an activation script and the generated home directory files.

-To see available configuration options with descriptions and usage examples run
+Documentation of available configuration options, including descriptions and usage examples, is available in the [Home Manager manual][configuration options] or offline by running

 ```console
 $ man home-configuration.nix